Maggie O'Farrell: Personal life

-O'Farrell is married to a fellow writer, William Sutcliffe, whom she met while they were students at Cambridge; they didn't become a couple, however, until ten years or so after they graduated.
-They live in Edinburgh with their three children.
+O'Farrell married fellow writer William Sutcliffe, whom she met while they were students at Cambridge; they didn't become a couple, however, until ten years or so after they graduated.
+As of 2017 they lived in Edinburgh, Scotland, with their three children.
 She has said of Sutcliffe: "Will's always been my first reader, even before we were a couple, so he's a huge influence.
-He's brutal but you need that."
+He's brutal but you need that".

 One of O'Farrell's children suffers with severe allergies, the challenges of which she writes about in her memoir.